 We request that parents remain while children under 13 years of age participate in kendo practice, and ask that non-practicing siblings are kept with a parent, or preferably, not brought to the club sessions.

-We run regular Health & Safety checks on the area of practice.
-A basic medical kit is kept at the dojo.
+We run regular Health & Safety checks on the area of practice, and a basic medical kit is kept at the dojo.

 Please inform us of any medical conditions that may be aggrevated by strenuous exercise.

-Please note, we can NOT administer medication of any kind.
+Please note, we can NOT hold or administer medication of any kind.